KevinWorkman/HappyCoding/about/index.md

 You can also find me on [twitter](https://twitter.com/StaticVoidGames) and [facebook](http://www.facebook.com/StaticVoidGames).

+This entire site is [hosted on GitHub](https://github.com/KevinWorkman/HappyCoding), so you can also submit issues there.

 If all else fails, feel free to email me at kevin@HappyCoding.io.

 **Who are you?**

 My name is Kevin Workman.
-I love coding.
+I :heart: coding.
 I've been programming since high school (so, uh, over ten years now).
-By day I do prototype development, but I've always been more interested in creative coding and the education side of things.
+By day I do [prototype](https://en.wikipedia.org/wiki/Prototype) development, but I've always been more interested in [creative coding](https://en.wikipedia.org/wiki/Creative_coding) and the education side of things.
 Coding opens up new worlds of creativity, and I'd love to share that with more people.

 **What makes Happy Coding different than other tutorial sites?**